emge1/tracardi-pusher-integrator/README.md

 This node requires configuration.

 To authenticate, you need to write your unique identifier for your Push notifications instance and your secret key your server.
-There two ones can be found in the dashboard under “Keys”.
+These two ones can be found in the dashboard under “Keys”.

 You can push notifications to interests OR to users by their ids.
 You can't